sparkgeo/world_bank_deliverable/notebooks/README.md

 ## Conda or Mamba

-To build the environmentl from a `yml` file using mamba (recommended)
+To build the environment from a `yml` file using mamba (recommended)

 `mamba env create -f environment.yml`